Equity and Early Childhood Education (ECE) in Pennsylvania

 As part of the nomination/application process, submissions will also include information as to Lessons Learned through their process of implementing at least one of the NAEYC Recommendations for Administrators of Schools, Centers, Family Child Care Homes and Other Early Childhood Education Settings.

 The following are categories of eligible entities.
-All must be physically located and operating within Pennsylvania and providing services to Pennsylvania’s children.
+All must be physically located and operating within Pennsylvania and providing early childhood education services or supports relating to Pennsylvania’s families/children.

-- Individuals: Individuals, employed at a Pennsylvania certified/licensed child care, afterschool, Early Intervention, or an OCDEL funded evidence-based Family Support program.
+Individuals, employed at a Pennsylvania certified/licensed child care, afterschool, Early Intervention, or an OCDEL funded evidence-based Home Visiting program (Nurse Family Partnership, Early Head Start, Family Check Up, Healthy Families America, Parents as Teachers).
 Individuals must be employed at the eligible program at the time of submission.